dakuang/tensorlayer/docs/user/tutorial.rst

 ^^^^^^^^^^^

 We also have a more advanced image classification example in ``tutorial_cifar10_tfrecord.py``.
-Please read the code and notes, figure out how to generate more training data and what is local response normalization.
+Please read the code and notes, and figure out how to generate more training data and what is local response normalization.
 After that, try to implement `Residual Network <http://doi.org/10.3389/fpsyg.2013.00124>`_ (Hint: you may want to use the Layer.outputs).